0

 If we do large 60-80% water changes in our CO2 injected planted tanks, the pH changes a full 1.0 unit in 20-30 minutes or less, yet we never lose sensitive shrimp or fish if the other parameters are kept consistent.

-pH swings ( 1 full point + ) also occur in nature very commonly, as CO2 levels build up overnight due to decomposition, but are quickly depleted during light hours.
+Fluctuations in pH ( 1 full point + ) are also very common in nature, as CO2 levels build up overnight due to decomposition, but are quickly reduced during light hours.

-Fish from acid peat swamps will do alright in a tank where the pH drops from 7 to 5.8 during CO2 injection as the low point in the cycle (pH 5.8) is within range of their natural living conditions.
-However, alkaline water fishes may not take the dip into the pH 5.8 range well.
-It is not the swing, but the pH value itself being outside of the fish's natural range.
-The same alkaline water fish can survive a comparative pH swing from 8.5 to 7.
-It is important to differentiate the impact of a pH change vs the impact of an extreme pH value in itself.
+Fish from acid peat bogs will do well in a tank where the pH drops from 7 to 5.8 during CO2 injection, as the low point of the cycle (pH 5.8) is within the range of their natural living conditions.
+However, alkaline water fish may not tolerate the dip into the pH 5.8 range well.
+It is not the swing, but the pH itself that is outside the natural range of the fish.
+The same alkaline water fish can survive a comparable pH swing from 8.5 to 7.
+It is important to distinguish the effects of a pH change from the effects of an extreme pH value in itself.

 Does the low pH levels 'crash' the bacteria cycle in the tank' ?

-The short answer is no. Bacteria colonies adapt to such levels.
-Thousands of aquasoil tanks with low KH have low pH levels of 5+ to 6+.
-Nonetheless they have no issue with regards to both livestock and plants.
+The short answer is no. Bacterial colonies adapt to such levels.
+Thousands of low KH aquasoil tanks have low pH levels of 5+ to 6+.
+Yet they have no problems with either animals or plants.
 Read this article on how bacteria adapts to low pH environments.